vpdn/MMAppSwitcher/README.md

     -(UIView *)appSwitcher:(MMAppSwitcher *)appSwitcher viewForCardWithSize:(CGSize)size;

-Whenever the app enters the background, the card will be added to your app's view hierarchy and presented in the app switcher.
+Whenever the app enters the background, your custom card view will be queried and added to your app's view hierarchy and subsequently presented in the app switcher.
 When the app is launched, the card view is automatically dismissed again.

 If your app supports one of iOS7's [background modes][3], you can refresh your card view by calling `[[MMAppSwitcher sharedInstance] setNeedsUpdate]` whenever